MTstateIntroStats/IntroStatTextbook/learning_outcomes.md

   median, lower quartile, upper quartile, standard deviation, inter-quartile range, coefficient of determination, regression line slope
+- Given a plot or set of plots, describe and compare the distribution(s) of a single quantitative variable
+  (center, variability, shape, outliers)
+- Given a plot or set of plots, describe the association between two quantitative variables
+  (form, direction, strength, outliers)

+_Create and interpret the following summary statistics and plots:_
 - Summary statistics for a single categorical variable: frequencies, relative frequencies
 - Summary statistics for a single quantitative variable: mean, median, percentiles, standard deviation, inter-quartile range, range, 5-number summary